 There may be no need for gas bubbles for the sound to occur.

 Some doctors propose that the cracking sound made by joints is the result of tendons snapping into place over joints.

 Joint cracking is often confused with the snapping sound made by stiff tendons or other bands of soft tissue sliding between muscles or over bony outcrops.

-When a joint moves, this forces a change in the tendon's position relative to the joint.
-It is not uncommon for a tendon to shift to a slightly different position, followed by a sudden snap as the tendon returns to its original location with respect to the joint.
+When a joint moves, the tendon changes position relative to the joint.
+After the tendon changes position, there may be a sudden snap as it returns to its original location.